aneokin12/word-problem-CV/README.md

 # PhotoMath Word Problem Solver

 ## Overview
 This project aims to develop a Python script capable of solving word problems from images using the OpenCV platform for image processing and LangChain for text parsing and solving.
-The core functionality involves extracting text from images, parsing it into mathematical expressions, and solving the expressions to provide the answers to the word problems.
+The core functionality involves extracting text from images, creating a LangChain prompt template to call the OpenAI API, and solving the expressions to provide the answers to the word problems.

 ## Features
 - Image processing using OpenCV to extract text from images.